 Although many fish and reptiles have protective scales and carapaces, mammals are characteristically fast and light.
-The pangolin is the only mammal possessing a flexible dermal armor for protection from predators, such as lions.
+The pangolin is one of the few mammal possessing a flexible dermal armor for protection from predators, such as lions.
 Here we study the arrangement of the scales as well as their hierarchical structure from the nano to the mesolevel and correlate it to the mechanical properties.
 The study reveals a unique structure consisting of crossed lamellae and interlocking sutures that provide exceptional performance and in-plane isotropy.

-© 2016 Published by Elsevier Ltd.
+© 2016 Published by Elsevier Ltd on behalf of Acta Materialia Inc.